Assassin's Creed IV: Black Flag: Sales

 During the first week of sales in the United Kingdom, Assassin's Creed IV: Black Flag became the best-selling game on all available formats, ahead of Battlefield 4.
 However, the game's opening week sales were 60% down compared to 2012's Assassin's Creed III.
 Ubisoft blamed the fall in demand on uncertainty caused by the upcoming transition to eighth generation consoles.
 According to NPD Group figures, Assassin's Creed IV: Black Flag was the third best-selling game of November 2013 in the United States, only behind Call of Duty: Ghosts and Battlefield 4.
 In May 2014, Ubisoft announced that the game had shipped over 11 million copies.
+Black Flag is the best-selling game in the Assassin's Creed franchise, with 15 million copies sold as of 2025.